Who is A Chorus of Women?

 Photo: Barb Baikie

-With heavy hearts we share news of Glenda Cloughley’s death on 21 September 2023.
+With heavy hearts we shared the news of Glenda Cloughley’s death on 21 September 2023.

 Glenda initiated the singing of a Lament for the people of Iraq which led to the formation of A Chorus of Women in March 2003.
 Since then she has written much of our music including two major works – The Gifts of the Furies and A Passion for Peace/The People’s Passion.